-My series (see thumbnail) of charming narrow gauge passenger cars are typical of those used from the 1880’s to the 1950’s, and many are still in use on tourist railways including the Cumbres and Toltec Scenic Railway in Colorado and the famous Knott’s Berry Farm in Southern California.
+History My series of charming narrow gauge passenger cars (see thumbnail) are typical of those used from the 1880’s to the 1950’s, and many are still in use on tourist railways including the Cumbres and Toltec Scenic Railway in Colorado and the famous Knott’s Berry Farm in Southern California.

 They were built by the Billmeyer and Small Company, the Jackson and Sharpe Company or in the Denver and Rio Grande Railroad shops to essentially the same plans, or “folio sheets”.

 These historically accurate and highly detailed full scale (1:1) passenger cars would be an ideal Key Asset to late 19th Century to mid-20th Century period set design and imaging, and are capable of extreme close-ups and rendering.
 They are perfect companions to my D&RG C-16 2-8-0 locomotive (615818), D&RG Caboose (703198), and with different railroad names my RGS 2-6-0 locomotive (549042) or the Mason Bogie 2-6-6T locomotive (773808).
 They were also often used in “mixed consist” with boxcars (772159) and reefers, or refrigerator cars (772151).

 They were originally painted a dark Tuscan red, also called “mineral brown”, but were repainted a dark Pullman Green (almost black) after 1905.
 The Adams and Westlake “Marker Lights” were used on the last car in the train, with the red lens facing the rear.
 The Marker Lights have separate “bulbs” for use with emissive or IES lights.